veres-one/docs.veres.one/docs/agreements/maintainer.md

 # Veres One Maintainer Agreement Overview

-The Veres One Maintainer Agreement is designed to ensure that the organization in charge of maintaining the Veres One technology platform does so in a way that supports the communities that depend on the ledger as directed by The Board of Governors.
+The Veres One Maintainer Agreement is designed to ensure that the organization charged with maintaining the Veres One technology platform does so in a way that supports the communities that depend on the ledger as directed by The Board of Governors.